jameswberry/workout-creator-cli/README.md

 - **BigDaddies**

 ## TextEvent
 Text events are displayed on the Zwift screen, triggered at the beginning of each workout block.
-They can be added in two ways:
+They can be added in three ways:

 1. _**Value**_
 	- Associating a _Value_ with a _Phase:Class:Type_ workout block in the CSV will automatically add a **TextEvent** at time 0 with that value.
 1. _**Type**_
-	- Adding a **TextEvent** block will automatically apply the **TextEvent* to the previous non-textevent block at time _Offset_.
+	- Adding a **TextEvent** block will automatically apply the **TextEvent** to the previous non-textevent block at time _Offset_.
+1. _**Defaults**_
+	- Many Custom Blocks add predefined **TextEvents**.
+	- If you choose to add your own, you will want to confirm that your _Offset_ values take these into consideration.

 **TextEvents** are displayed in Zwift for 10 seconds, so it's recommended that _Offset_ values are in multiples of 5 or 10.

-Also note that many Custom Blocks add predefined **TextEvents**, so you will want to confirm that your _Offset_ values take these into consideration.
+**BUG:** Also note that currently there is a bug with _OffSet_ values being overridden with auto-calculated offsets in 5s increments.